shoui520/shoui520.github.io/docs/vn-setup.md

 ![Image](img/vnlinux5.jpg)

 !!! warning "Vulkan Unsupported Systems"
 	If your system does not support Vulkan, you must disable DXVK in "Runner options", this will fallback to regular D3DX9.
-DXVK is a Vulkan implementation of Direct3D so we will be keeping it on even though VNs don't use 3D graphics.
+DXVK is a Vulkan implementation of Direct3D so we will be keeping it on even though Vulkan may not make much of a difference.

 Now you can just launch it in Lutris!